erikhayry/Mobile-Images/mobile-images/readme.txt

 Tested up to: 3.1
 Stable tag: "0.1.1.2"

-An empty plugin template to start with, including the most basic necessary stuff.
+An MOBILE IMAGES to start with, including the most basic necessary stuff.
 Take this as some kind of workshop.

 == Description ==